wswartzendruber/la4k/README.md

 # Introduction

 This is a logging API for Kotlin Multiplatform.
-This library is only a facade and depends on one (or more) backing implementations being present.
-Logging events are sent to all present implementations.
-If no implementation is present, then the logging events are silently discarded.
+In principle, `la4k-api` is combined with one or more bridges.
+Each bridge is responsible for forwarding logging events from the API to an actual logging system.
+Each event will be sent across any bridges that are available.
+If no bridges are present, then the event will simply be discarded.

 Currently, only the Kotlin/JVM target is supported.
 Kotlin/JS and Kotlin/Native are planned for future releases.

 # For Libraries

-The primary component of LA4K is `la4k-api`.
-Library authors should use this for making logging calls within their components.
-Libraries should **never** reference LA4K implementations.
+Library authors should use `la4k-api` and only that for dispatching logging events within their components.
+Libraries should **never** reference LA4K bridges directly.

 To use `la4k-api` in your library, add it to your project, and then import the `org.la4k.logger`
 function: